NLP Brochure 2020 - Manual / Resource - Page 5

 strengthening news literacy skills.

-Free webinars help the public apply news literacy skills to
+Free webinars provide the public with news literacy skills

 Staff members are available for keynotes, speeches and